Tasmania

 About Parliament

-- Tasmania's Parliament has two Houses.
-The Upper House is the Legislative Council.
-The Lower House is the House of Assembly.
-There are important differences between the two Houses.
+Tasmania has a bicameral Parliament made up of the Legislative Council (Upper House) and the House of Assembly (Lower House).
 The government of the day is formed in the Lower House.
-The Upper House is often called 'the House of Review'.
+The Upper House is often called ´the House of Review´.

-- There are currently 15 Members of the Legislative Council (MLCs), each from single-member electorates.
-Members of the Legislative Council are elected for six year terms.
-Elections are held annually on a rotational basis, with three Members elected one year and then two the next, and so on.
+There are currently 15 Members of the Legislative Council (MLCs), each from single-member electorates.
+Members of the Legislative Council are elected, via a preferential voting system, for six-year terms.
+Elections are held annually on a rotational basis, with three members elected one year and then two the next, and so on.

-- There are 25 Members of the House of Assembly (MHAs).
-Five are elected from each of five electoral districts.
-MHAs serve up to four years in office.
+There are 25 Members of the House of Assembly (MHAs).
+Each of the five electoral districts is represented by five members for a term of up to four years.

 History

-- The second permanent European settlement in Australia started at Risdon Cove near Hobart in 1803.
+The second permanent European settlement in Australia was established at Risdon Cove near Hobart in 1803.

-- Until 1856, the colony was known as Van Diemen's Land named by Abel Tasman in 1642.
+Until 1856, Tasmania was known as Van Diemen's Land, named by Abel Tasman in 1642.
 Van Diemen had been a Governor-General of the Dutch East Indies.

-- In 1850, the British Parliament passed the Australian Colonies Government Act.
-This Act gave Van Diemen’s Land its first representative government.
-The membership of the Legislative Council was increased to 24.
-Eight of these members were chosen by the Governor and 16 were elected.
-However, the only people who could vote then were adult men who owned land or paid rent in the colony.
+In 1850, the British Parliament passed the Australian Colonies Government Act, giving Van Diemen's Land its first representative government.
+The membership of the Legislative Council was increased to 24; eight of these members were chosen by the Governor and 16 were elected by adult men who owned land or paid rent in the colony.

-- In 1854, the Legislative Council passed the Constitution Act, which gave the colony responsible government and a bicameral parliament.
-It was given Royal Assent in 1855.
+In 1854, the Constitution Act was passed by the Legislative Council, giving the colony responsible government and a bicameral parliament.
+It was given royal assent in 1855.

-- The new Legislative Council had 15 Members.
-The newly formed House of Assembly had 30 Members from 24 electoral districts.
-Each district had one Member except Hobart, which had five, and Launceston, which had two.
+The new Legislative Council had 15 members.
+The newly formed House of Assembly had 30 members representing 24 electoral districts.
+All districts had one member each, except Hobart, which had five, and Launceston, which had two.

 State symbols